Italy's Leonardo in surprise U-turn on U.S. unit listing

 One of Europe’s biggest defence players, the state-controlled firm formerly named Finmeccanica bought DRS in 2008 in a deal valuing DRS at $5.2 billion, including $1.27 billion debt.

-Demand for the IPO was not bad, but was skewed towards hedge funds and other speculative investors, creating the risk of a lacklustre performance for DRS shares once listed on the NYSE, another source with knowledge of the matter said.
+Demand for the IPO was not bad, but was skewed towards hedge funds and other speculative investors, creating the risk of a lacklustre performance for DRS shares once listed on the New York Stock Exchange, another source with knowledge of the matter said.

 “Since Leonardo is not a forced seller, it decided to pull the share sale,” the source added.